p-ja/acme-fitness-store/lab-guide/Lab-6-Change-the-application.md

     ![](Images/updatesstagging.png)

 1. Once the set deployment is completed, refresh the main application Gateway URL, and you should be able to see the changes in production.
-If you do not have the application open, run the below command to get the gateway endpoint.
+If you do not have the application open, run the below command to get the Gateway endpoint.
+(Copy the URL and paste it in a new browser.)

     ```bash
     echo "https://${GATEWAY_URL}"